AndrewGlynn/orlok/README.rst

 First, it will send zero or more ``<input-event>`` in response to user input.
 Next, it sends an ``<update-event>``.
 Finally, it will send a ``<render-event>``.

-Finally, a ``<shutdown-event>`` will be sent after the final game loop iteration.
+After the final game loop iteration completes, a ``<shutdown-event>`` will be sent.

-It is assumed that apps will perform essential game simulation in response to the ``<update-event>``, and will render itself in response to the ``<render-event>``.
+It is assumed that an app will perform essential game simulation in response to the ``<update-event>``, and will render itself in response to the ``<render-event>``.